newpouy/InstagramHelper/README.md

 There is an option to randomize the delay between requests, when you provide the value for the random delay.

-## Get Likes
+## Calculate Likes and Comments for Profile
-On the extension's popup applet, click the "Get likes" button.
+On the extension's popup applet, click the "Calculate Likes/Comments for Profile" button.

 A new tab is opened.

 ![Likes](https://raw.githubusercontent.com/OllegK/InstagramHelper/master/img/Likes.png)

 To start the process, click the "CALCULATE LIKES!" button.

+When it is completed, it displays all users who liked (also optionally commented if the "Get comments" checkbox was checked) the posts on this profile.
+The row in the table could be expanded by clicking on to display the liked and commented posts by this user.
+If you are calculating the likes on your profile, it makes sense to click the "ADD FOLLOWERS!" button to find the followers who never liked your post.
+The created list could be exported into Excel.

 The [same delays' randomization rules](#randomization-of-delay-interval) as for Liker are effective.